ns1/ns1-privatedns/utils/backups/README.md

 Prepend a string to the backup file name.
 Default backup name is of the format "YYYY-MM-DD-HH-MM.gz", i.e: 2021-01-27_18_21.gz

-`-o | --offsite-copy`
+`-o | --offsite-copy <script_name>`

-Copy the backup to a remote location.
+Copy the backup to a remote location using the specified copy script.
+The copy script will receive the backup filename as the only parameter.

 `-l | --log-success`